kovasb/session/README.md

 The sequence of REPL interactions are persisisted, so you can continue an existing session - yours, or another's.

 Session persistence is meant for human, not machine consumption.
-If it is easier for the human to reproduce the state, it makes that tradeoff.
-Values have persistence and reproducibility garuntees; beyond that you are on your own.
+The human must be able understand the computation and its properties, which may have been recorded at various levels of reproducibility.

+Session places greater constraints on UI than it does on the computations themselves.
+It is essential to be able to perceive a piece of data, without a risky initialization proceedure.
+UI constructs created in session are therefore required to be values.
+However, they also have access to Datomic, and thus can deal in novelty.

+This combination of properties allows Session to create easily sharable computations that are unrestricted in power.
+Computations are a more powerful artifact than either the source code or the resulting data on their own, and currently have no useful representation in any other tool.

 See [Architecture](https://github.com/kovasb/session/wiki/Architecture) for a description of components and how they come together.